D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - guest users

-Thsi group is automaticall created in MEID and it is ine of the default groups to which users within teh tenant are added when they are created.
+Thsi group is automaticall created in MEID and it is ine of the default groups to which users within the tenant are added when they are created.

 **SSPR supports hybrid users that are synchronized from an on-prem AD**.
 You must ensure that password writeback is enabled and configured in MEID.